xtuzil/CacheMockingFW-DemonstrationProject/README.md

     ```
     MOCKFW>do ##class(MockFW.MockManager).ExportMock(mockName, dirPath)
     ```
-    - dirPath has to be directory src in folder MockFW from git.
+    - dirPath has to be directory in folder MockFW/src/Data from git.
 Or copy exported files dataGlobal.gof and export.gof to this folder after exporting somewhere there.

 Then, there are to option to distribute the mock:
 1) Build the container and push it to Docker hub.
 The user will launch the mock with one command.